vargovargo/LivableCities/personnel.md

 > __Deb is  primary contact between the UW (Foundation) and engaged donors__.
 She has been actively engaged in the conversations internally, with donors, and other external partners regarding the direction and timing of the initiative.
 Among several important leads, Deb has fostered connections to the [UW Arts Institute](http://www.arts.wisc.edu/artsinstitute/) and local arts community to think about opportunities for Livable Cities to engage and embrace the arts.

 + [Joel Rogers](http://www.cows.org/staff-page/joel-rogers) - [Center on Wisconsin Strategy (COWS)](http://www.cows.org/)
-> __Joel has only recently been engaged by Livable Cities leadership.__ He and COWS' experience and connections to political leaders and municipal administrators is invaluable to the Initiative.
+> __Joel has only recently been engaged by Livable Cities leadership.__ He and COWS' experience and connections to political leaders and municipal administrators – as well as their perspective on urban process and change – is invaluable to the Initiative.

 #UW Faculty/Staff#

 + [Jim LaGro](http://www.wicci.wisc.edu/lagro.php) - [URPL](http://urpl.wisc.edu/) - ___green infrastructure, smart growth___
 >Jim has done a tremendous amount of work with Madison Communities, The City, and Dane County.
 He is actively involved with [Capital Region Sustainable Communities initiative](http://www.capitalregionscrpg.org/).
 His document on the 'Pathways to Regional Sustainability' was commissioned as part of a $2 million HUD regional sustainability planning and implementation grant from the [federal Partnership for Sustainable Communities](http://urpl.wisc.edu/people/lagro/LaGro_CRSC%20Best%20Practices_final.pdf).
 The document outlines priorities for Madison's Capital Region.
 Jim is an importnat contact for thinking about operationalizing sustainability metrics for communities.
 He has studied and developed theories of change in the built and social environments of cities.